History: Department Chair and Associate Professor

-Scholar Program: Associate Professor of History
+Scholar Program: Director and Associate Professor of History

 Archaeology and Culture of the Ancient Near East: Associate Professor of History

 Classes: Medieval Europe and Its Neighbors, Ancient Rome, The Rise of Islam, Origins of Europe, The Middle Ages in Modern Eyes, Historical Methods